thehomeworkclub/ModernDayPirates/VR_RIFLE_SYSTEM.md

 ### Known Limitations
 - Current implementation uses simplified collision for bullets
-- Visual recoil and muzzle flash effects are not yet implemented
+- Muzzle flash effects not yet implemented
 - Reload animations will be added in future updates